Uploading Your CV Online

 Since the introduction of the GDPR of 25 May 2018, when companies and recruitment agencies collect personal data (whether through CVs, cover letters, application forms, or otherwise), they must provide the applicant with a privacy notice.
 This informs them how their data will be processed.

 If the employer intends to store any data, they must get your consent.
 You have the option to request that your CV and data be destroyed by the company, recruiter or recruitment agency, should your application be unsuccessful.
-Use one of our resume templates to ensure a professional presentation of your skills and work experience.
+Use one of our CV designs or resume templates to ensure a professional presentation of your skills and work experience on your resume.

 EXPERT TIP